HenriN315/Portfolio/final-proj-part-3.md

 It was at this point that I spilled water all over my laptop.

 I lost all my progress and had to start over--not only on this, but on every other project I had been working on up to that point.
 This meant that I had to scale down my ambitions for my project, but I was confident I would still be able to use the data I wanted, just not with as much depth.
 I rewrote my python code, processed the NetCDF data again, and gatherred the rest of my data from other sources.
-At that point, I could implement some of the changes that I wanted to make since Part 2.
+At that point, I could implement some of the changes that I wanted to make since Part 2, albeit with significantly less sleep.

-##
+## Finishing the Project
+One of the best things I got out of my interviews was insight as to who my target audience would be.
+Before the interviews, I was unsure of who exactly I would want to see my website.
+Policymakers as an audience didn't make much sense.
+Besides funnelling money into research, they couldn't really do anything about it.
+After all, how would they help sick starfish at the bottom of the sea?
+An academic audience could have worked, but after losing all my progress I didn't have the time to create something that would be meaningful to scientists.
+My interviewees, though, had made comments about where this could be shown: "this is like an aquarium exhibit."